adishofwhat/OpenResearch/README.md

 ./run.sh api
 ```

-The API will be available at http://localhost:8001
+The API will be available at http://localhost:8001, but SearxNG search functionality will be limited.

 ## Troubleshooting